While visiting colleges in Maine with Meadow, Tony meets an old acquaintance. Carmela and Father Phil grow closer back at home.

 Here are just some of the things that appear in this hour that are also found or elaborated upon elsewhere in the series: Irina’s emotional insecurity (and her jealousy over cousin Svetlana’s happiness); the phrase “knight in white satin armor”; Tony’s bewilderment over just how much AJ knows about his line of work; Meadow’s critical awareness of herself as a mob daughter; a reference to Kruggerands; Carmela and Father Phil’s mutual crush; Carmela’s anguish; Father Phil’s food-based modus operandi; Tony’s monstrosity; Tony’s vulnerability; Tony’s mention of becoming a patio furniture salesman; Tony’s interest in world history; Buddhism and, in Father Phil’s words, “zany Zennies.”
 I had better also include the extreme close-up of Carmela taking the communion wafer (which seems to get echoed by three extreme close-up shots of onion rings in the Series Finale).
 I believe that such connectivity is crucially important to the series as a whole, and I’ll go more into why in later write-ups.

-- There is a parallel here between Tony & drunk Meadow, and Carmela & drunk Father Phil.
-Tony just barely avoids being killed by Febby Petrullio as he escorts his drunken daughter back to her room; Carmela also dodges a bullet, so to speak, when Phil gets nauseous from the wine just as they’re about to kiss.
+- Chase cleverly parallels Tony & drunk Meadow here with Carmela & drunk Father Phil.
+Tony just barely avoids being killed by Febby Petrulio as he escorts his drunken daughter back to her room, and Carmela also dodges a bullet, so to speak, when Phil gets nauseous from the wine just as they’re about to kiss.